 - Close-ish stores.
 When we were urbanites, we had five major grocery stores all within a ten-minute drive from our home.
 We knew that would change when we moved to the mountains, but we wanted to be within a 40-minute drive from a major store.
 I’m happy to announce it takes me 37 minutes to get from here to where I need to go.

 - Shelter.
 While some off-grid hardcore enthusiasts are willing to live in the bush, or forest, making homes out of twigs and leaves, we were not one of them.
-We have three children, two of which are in school, and one of which is a teen daughter.
+We have three children, two of which are in school, and one of whom is a teen daughter.
 We needed shelter.

 - Fresh Water.
 Access to fresh water at all times.